Best Practices and Issues that Arise in DCF Models

 In addition, a properly constructed DCF is more likely to result in the key drivers of value and the commercial assumptions underlying them being properly analysed and challenged more effectively.

-Conversely, poorly constructed models that have not been quality control tested lead to inefficiencies in arbitration with resources devoted to arguments about model design and corrections of errors.
+Conversely, poorly constructed models that have not been undergone quality control testing lead to inefficiencies in arbitration with resources devoted to arguments about model design and corrections of errors.

 As a fundamental point, it is very important that DCF models in arbitrations are well designed and properly reviewed if they are to be used by a tribunal.
 If they are not, then any figure they produce may be subject to doubt.

-Gervase MacGregor is head of forensic services and Michael Smith is a forensic senior manager at BDO LLP.
+Gervase MacGregor is a partner and Michael Smith is a director at BDO LLP.

 Examples of current assets include short-term assets, such as debtors (money due from customers) and stock.